couchbaselabs/cbfg/src/cbfg/README-req-res.md

 Means some server-side failure, as opposed to invalid request inputs, similar to 5xx HTTP.

+:out-of-resource

+An type of failure where there may be some temporary lack of resource.

 :mismatch

 Caller made a correctly formed request, but which isn't currently